DelroyGayle/KoolAIChess/TESTING.md

    *  * White's Chess move
    *  * Black's Chess move
    * It will play each move without human intervention until either
-   * a) It reads a item of text that it cannot parse whereby it will display a message then proceed to handle chess moves from the Player
+   * a) It reads a item of text that it cannot parse whereby it will display a message.
+Then it will proceed to handle chess moves from the Player via the keyboard
-   * b) The end of the file is reached whereby, in like manner,  it will display a suitable message then proceed to handle chess moves from the Player
+   * b) The end of the file is reached whereby, in like manner,  it will display a suitable message.
+Then it will proceed to handle chess moves from the Player via the keyboard
    * c) A Game Termination Marker is detected: That is, either one of the following strings:
       + **1-0** which means (White wins)
       + **0-1** which means (Black wins)